mlp6/ADPL/README.md

 ###Temperature Regulation
 * Record temperatures across 5[-7] thermocouples.
-* If the heater temperature (``HTR``) is < 68 C, the gas valve opens and the ignitor sparks for 1 s.
+* If the heater temperature (``HTR``) is < 68 C, the gas valve opens and the ignitor is on for 10 s.
 * The valve remains open until the heater temperature reaches 72 C; the ignitor should spark for 1 seconds, turn off for 15 min, and spark again for 1 s.
 * Once the temperature is 72 C, the valve should shut and ignitor remain off.